littlehorse-enterprises/littlehorse/sdk-go/examples/taskmetadata/README.md

 It will print out an ID.
 You can view the status of that `WfRun` via:

 ```
-lhctl get wfRunModel <the id from the previous step>
+lhctl get wfRun <the id from the previous step>
 ```